arthurkowskii/Atom/plan.md

 ## Acceptance (concept-level)
 - Home renders the atom clearly on all viewports; motion feels calm and consistent.
 - Hover focuses an electron and pauses its shell; unhover resumes exactly from where it stopped.
-- Drag shows a fluid tether; release reliably returns the electron to its shell path and resumes motion.
+- Drag allows off-path movement; release reliably returns the electron to its shell path and resumes motion.
 - Clicking an electron navigates with a smooth view transition; back navigation mirrors the experience.
 - Audio cues complement, never distract; site honors reduced-motion preferences.
 - All specific parameters are sourced from a configuration layer, making future tuning easy without code edits.